-Jacy was born and raised in Illinois.
-She graduated from Southeastern Louisiana University with a B.A. in Psychology and a minor in Criminal Justice.
-After joining the United States Air Force, she earned her law degree from Southern Illinois University School of Law.
-Prior to joining the firm in 2018, Jacy practiced at The Schechter Law Firm, P.C., in St. Louis, Missouri, primarily handling complex divorce matters.
-She is licensed to practice law in both Missouri and Alabama.
+Jacy graduated from Southeastern Louisiana University with a B.A. in Psychology and a minor in Criminal Justice.
+After enlisting as a paralegal in the Air National Guard, she earned her law degree from Southern Illinois University School of Law.

 Upon earning Top Graduate of her class at Air Force Officer Training School, Jacy commissioned as a Judge Advocate (JAG) in the Air National Guard.
 At the Air Force Judge Advocate Staff Officer Course, she won the “Excellence in Advocacy Competition” for demonstrating the greatest skill and ability as a trial lawyer among all students.

 At our firm, she represents clients in several different practice areas, including heirs’ property and real estate litigation, matters of family law, criminal defense, estate planning, and probate.
 Since 2020, Jacy has gained a reputation for zealously advocating on behalf of black farmers and landowners faced with involuntary land loss in Alabama.